geog3300-agri3003/coursebook/docs/ai/example-uses.md

 Using <a href="https://aistudio.google.com" target="_blank">Google AI Studio</a> you can screen share QGIS with Gemini and verbally ask questions for help with completing tasks and navigating the user interface; for example, where to find processing tools and how to configure them for GIS operations.

-<iframe src="https://drive.google.com/file/d/1o8mdSEH_OFbLIU8hAaltmd1Ui7qm-2Zl/preview" width="640" height="480" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1kaYEcQ229sXiDA0ph_Ov5Vs8cS4j7zkv/preview" width="640" height="480" allow="autoplay"></iframe>

-*Screen share of QGIS with Google AI Studio to get instructions on a workflow to turn raster pixels into a polygon layer.*
+*Screen share of QGIS with Google AI Studio to get help with merging polygons.*

 ## AI for programming and data analysis